librick/ic1101/README.md

 I will not be held liable if you break your car.

 All information in this repo *should* already be in the public domain or otherwise be publicly discoverable.
 I've intentionally avoided directly including `.apk`/`.odex` files or other "confidential"/proprietary information.

+## Rooting your Honda Civic
+I rooted my 2021 Honda Civic by using this paid service: http://www.autohack.org/vehicles/.
+I went with the $25 option.
+It appears to use a WebKit exploit and likely an exploit for Android 4.2.2 to achieve root.
+One of my motivations for starting this project is that I want to have an open source alternative to proprietary tools like this.
+But at the time of writing, that service is the easiest/fastest way to root the headunit.
+It worked for me, but use it at your own risk.

 ## Technical Overview
 Infotainment SoC: NVIDIA Tegra 3, c.
 2012